-According to the U.S. Bureau of Labor Statistics (BLS), employment for mathematicians was expected to increase 23% from 2012-2022, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for mathematicians was expected to increase 21% from 2014-2024, much faster than the average for all occupations.
 This expansion is due to the advancements in technology.
 Even with the expected job growth, the field will remain competitive.
 There will be few jobs available in university research due to the small number of openings for professors.
 Both types of mathematicians will find openings in the federal government and private industry.

-According to the BLS, the average annual wage for a mathematician as of May 2013 was $103,310.
-The top-paying industries at that time were scientific research and development, computer systems design and aerospace products and parts manufacturing.
+According to the BLS, the average annual wage for a mathematician as of May 2015 was $112,560.
+The top-paying industries at that time were: scientific research and development; management, scientific, and technical consulting services; and computer systems design.

 Mathematician Education Requirements